The aims of the module are to:

 Teaching and learning methods

-A week-long residential field course (for students on Marine Biology programmes only) to Fort Dale in the September preceding Year 2.
-This will provide a practical introduction to shore ecology, develop skills in species identification, project planning (including skills experimental design, time management) and working within small groups.
+A week-long residential field course (for students on Marine Biology programmes only) to Millport, Scotland in July before Year 3 (i.e. summer at end of Year 2).
+This will provide a practical introduction to benthic ecology, develop skills in species identification, project planning (including skills experimental design, time management) and working with small groups.

 A wide range of support is available for those students who have further or specific learning and teaching needs.